Health & Wellness

 Elon University School of Law requires that all students have insurance coverage.
 The School of Law provides students with the opportunity to be in enrolled in the University’s Injury/Sickness Insurance.
 All students are automatically enrolled in this health coverage.
-If you are covered by a comparable insurance plan, an online waiver will be made available this summer and needs to be completed by August 1, 2012.
+If you are covered by a comparable insurance plan, an online waiver is available and needs to be completed by August 15, 2013.

 Health and Counseling Services

 Law students may visit the R.N.
 Ellington Health and Counseling Center on the main campus for health needs.
 Student visits to the Health & Counseling Center are free of charge.
 There are nominal charges for medications, lab tests, procedures and medical supply items.